 Apps and add-ons: an introduction

-Apps and add-ons extend Splunk with pre-built knowledge and new capabilities.
+Apps and add-ons extend Splunk Enterprise with pre-built knowledge and new capabilities.
 Apps contain a user interface that you often customize according to the capabilities of the app and the needs of your users.
 Add-ons are smaller, reusable components much like an app, but do not contain a navigable UI.
 Apps contain the ability to integrate with add-ons for advanced data collection.

 Any member of the Splunk community can build an app or add-on and share it with other Splunk users, usually by uploading it to Splunkbase.